yoasif/yoasif.github.io/_posts/2022-05-06-opening-linked-urls-from-external-apps-in-the-last-active-firefox-profile.markdown

 >Does anyone have any advice on how to accomplish something like this in Firefox?
 >
 >Thanks!

-## My Comments

->Does anyone have any advice on how to accomplish something like this in Firefox?

 This is not available as a Firefox feature.
 Copying and pasting works, of course.